TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

 Prerequisite
 ^^^^^^^^^^^^

-For trying out TYPO3 CMS you need to have a fully configured and ready to use web server which meets the `minimum system requirements
+To begin installing TYPO3, you will need access to a web server and a database that meets the `minimum system requirements
 <http://typo3.org/typo3-cms/overview/requirements/>`_.

-If you do not have a web server and you are running a MS Windows on local your machine, you might want to try the `TYPO3Winstaller
+If you do not have access to a web server and are running Microsoft Windows locally, you might want to try the `TYPO3Winstaller
 <http://typo3winstaller.sourceforge.net/>`_, which will install a web
 server and TYPO3 CMS on your computer.

-Make sure to have your database credentials ready.

 .. _getting-the-introduction-package:
 .. _installing-typo3-cms-base-system: